Why You Need to Visit Óbidos and The Best Things to Do

 I know this sounds very general, but Obidos has some of the most charming alleys I have ever seen – especially because many of the flowers were in bloom during our visit.
 Every corner felt so picturesque, and I found myself just wanting to get lost walking around the cobblestone streets.

 So, don’t be afraid to wander up and down the alleys – aside from walking the castle walls, this was my next favorite thing to do in Obidos.
-Oh, and make your way down Rua Direita Street.
+Oh, and make your way down Rua Direita Street, which is considered the main street.

 Peek Inside Capela De São Martinho